PlanetHunters/tkmatrix/paper/paper.md

 kind of attention mechanism into our algorithm in such a way that it could only keep testing the scenario only near the detection limits, assuming that above them the results are true (found) and below them they are false (not found).

+We will also probably study other software tools capable of generating transit models that could improve the performance of the inject phase, maybe replacing `ellc` by `PyTransit` [@parvianen:2015], which under our several preliminary tests seemed to run faster.

 # Acknowledgements
 We acknowledge support from the Spanish Ministry of Science through the project PID2019-107061GB-C64/SRA (State Research Agency/10.13039/501100011033)